vsanse/8085_Emulator/README.md

 <a class="zip_download_link" href="https://github.com/vishu-chaudhary/8085_Emulator/zipball/master">Download this project as a .zip file</a>
 <a class="tar_download_link" href="https://github.com/vishu-chaudhary/8085_Emulator/tarball/master">Download this project as a tar.gz file</a>
 # 8085-Emulator by Vishal Sanserwal
-Simulator for 8085 which supports 25 most commonly used commands which are - Load and Store - MOV , MVI , LXI , LDA , STA , LHLD , SHLD , STAX , XCHG
+Simulator for 8085 which supports 25 most commonly used commands which are - <br> Load and Store - MOV , MVI , LXI , LDA , STA , LHLD , SHLD , STAX , XCHG   <br>
-Arithmetic - ADD , ADI , SUB , INR , DCR , INX , DCX , DAD , SUI
+Arithmetic - ADD , ADI , SUB , INR , DCR , INX , DCX , DAD , SUI  <br>
-Logical - CMA , CMP
+Logical - CMA , CMP  <br>
-Branching - JMP , JC , JNC , JZ , JNZ
+Branching - JMP , JC , JNC , JZ , JNZ  <br>
 One Additional command SET has been made to set data into valid memory locations (Eg - SET 2500,0A )
 #### Debugger
 Program also has a debugger mode which you can select on the start of program.Currently it has following abilities: